 Tulane regularly sponsors workers requiring visas or work permits, but these are decided on a case-by-case basis.
 All international and domestic workers will have to successfully complete the I-9/E-Verify process upon hire to confirm eligibility to work in the US.

 You can view this information here: EEO is the Law and Supplement.
 Tulane does hold federal government contracts and is subject to the relevant EEO stipulations.
-You can also learn more about Tulane’s active work toward maintaining EEO and internal equity by visiting the Tulane University Office of Institutional Equity website.
+You can also learn more about Tulane’s active work toward maintaining EEO and internal equity by visiting the Institutional Equity webpage.

 Tulane University is committed to respecting your privacy.
 You can view the University privacy notice.

 We encourage you to apply for all the jobs of interest that match your experience and education.